 Boon Thau Loo is the RCA Professor in the Computer and Information Science (CIS) department at the University of Pennsylvania.
 He holds a secondary appointment in the Electrical and Systems Engineering (ESE) department.
 He is also the Associate Dean of the Master’s and Professional Programs, where he oversees all master’s programs at the School of Engineering and Applied Science.
 He received his Ph.D. degree in Computer Science from the University of California at Berkeley in 2006.
 Prior to his Ph.D., he received his M.S. degree from Stanford University in 2000, and his B.S. degree with highest honors from University of California-Berkeley in 1999.
 He leads the NetDB@Penn research team, and is also currently the director of the Distributed Systems Laboratory (DSL), an inter-disciplinary systems research lab bringing together researchers in networking, distributed systems, and security.
 His research focuses on distributed data management systems, Internet-scale query processing, and the application of data-centric techniques and formal methods to the design, analysis and implementation of networked systems.

-Chris Murphy has been a teaching-track faculty member at the University of Pennsylvania since 2010, and is co-director of the Online Masters of Computer & Information Technology program.
+Chris Murphy has been a teaching-track faculty member at the University of Pennsylvania since 2010 and primarily teaches courses in software engineering and computer systems programming.
+His current academic interests include diversity, inclusion, and mental health in Computer Science; student contributions to open source software projects; and online learning.
 Prior to joining Penn, Chris completed a PhD in Computer Science at Columbia University, where his research focused on software testing.
 Before that, he worked as a professional software developer in Boston, San Francisco, and London after earning a BS in Computer Engineering from Boston University.
-His academic interests include online education, student contributions to open source software projects, and how these affect diversity and inclusion within CS.

 Mayur is an Associate Professor of Computer and Information Science at the University of Pennsylvania.
 He received a Ph.D. in Computer Science from Stanford University in 2008, where his advisor was Alex Aiken, and an M.S. from Purdue University in 2003, where his advisor was Jens Palsberg.
 He was a researcher at Intel Labs, Berkeley from 2008 to 2011, and an Assistant Professor of Computer Science at Georgia Tech from 2011 to 2016.
 The overarching goal of Mayur’s research is to develop effective computer-aided approaches for improving software quality and programmer productivity.
 His research group is exploring ways to achieve this goal by deeply integrating machine learning and symbolic reasoning.